markfarrell/relation-extraction/README.md

     }

 ###### 2.3.2.5.1 Adjective Phrases (ADJP)

+Adjective phrases are currently ignored by the compiler.
+However, it would be nice to be able to produce the facts <code>has(antigen, binding).</code> and <code>has(antigen, cross-linking).</code> from the adjective phrase found in this sentence:

 The efficiency of antigen binding and cross-linking is greatly increased by a flexible hinge region in most antibodies, which allows the distance between the two antigen-binding sites to vary ( Figure 24-20 ).